segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce-marketing-cloud/index.md

 Segment will use your unique Salesforce subdomain to make API calls to SFMC.
 Your subdomain is represented by a 28-character string starting with the letters "mc" in any of your base URIs.
 For example, in the base URI `mc563885gzs27c5t9-63k636ttgm.rest.marketingcloudapis.com`, the subdomain is `mc563885gzs27c5t9-63k636ttgm`.

 ### Enable the Salesforce Marketing Cloud Source

-1. From your Segment workspace’s `/Sources` page, click `Add Source`.
+1. From your Segment workspace's `/Sources` page, click `Add Source`.
 2. Under the Email Marketing category, choose Salesforce Marketing Cloud and click `Connect`.
 3. Give your source a name to identify it within your workspace.
 4. Select the data warehouses to connect the source to.